 Independent Research Awards

-The Children’s Heart Foundation's announces its 25th annual Request for Applications (RFA) for Independent Research Awards is now open!
+The Children’s Heart Foundation's 2022 Request for Applications (RFA) for Independent Research Awards opened on March 29, 2022.
 This award mechanism is used to fund the most promising research that will advance the diagnosis, treatment, and prevention of congenital heart defects.
 For further details about what constitutes mission aligned research and a series of frequently asked questions (FAQs), please see the following webpage: Independent Grant FAQs.

 The Cortney Barnett Research Awards

 Simultaneously, The Children's Heart Foundation is also issuing an RFA focusing on the evaluation and management of children and adults with Fontan physiology.
 Supported by generous funding from Cortney Barnett, her family, and their many supporters.
 The Cortney Barnett Research Award will support research intended to prolong longevity and improve quality of life in patients who have undergone the Fontan procedure.
 Examples of proposals that are of particular interest include research focusing on medications, devices, surgeries and procedures intended to improve Fontan circulatory physiology, the evaluation and management of Fontan-Associated Liver Disease (FALD), arrhythmia therapies, and the timing, evaluation, and conduct of cardiac transplantation.